-The Earned Income Tax Credit (EITC) is the most commonly claimed tax credit, according to the Tax Policy Center.
+According to the Tax Policy Center, the Earned Income Tax Credit (EITC) is the most commonly claimed tax credit.
 It’s designed to put money back into the pockets of low- to moderate-income taxpayers.
 The EITC is refundable, but you can only qualify if your income is not above the income requirements.
 Nor will you qualify if you don’t earn anything at all—having earned income is required, as the name suggests.
 The IRS has a tool you can use to see if you qualify for the EITC.

 Child and Dependent Care Credit

 But the American Rescue Plan Act—signed into law in March 2021 to provide relief from the impact of the coronavirus pandemic—significantly improved these rules.
 The expense limits are $8,000 and $16,000, respectively, for the 2021 tax year.
-The Act also increases the maximum percentage from 35% to 50% for one year, and it makes the credit refundable.
+The act also increases the maximum percentage from 35% to 50% for one year and makes the credit refundable.

 Child Tax Credit

-The Child Tax Credit applies for each child dependent who is under the age of 17 by the last day of the tax year, Dec.
-31. The child must live with you for at least half the year, and they can’t have paid for more than half of their own support, such as in the case of a teenager who works.
-Numerous other rules apply, as well.
+The Child Tax Credit applies for each child dependent who is under the age of 17 by the last day of the tax year, December 31.
+The child must live with you for at least half the year, and they can’t have paid for more than half of their own support, such as in the case of a teenager who works.
+Numerous other rules also apply.

-The Child Tax Credit allows you to claim up to $2,000 for each qualifying child you have in tax year 2020.
+The Child Tax Credit allowed you to claim up to $2,000 for each qualifying child you had in tax year 2020.
 But thanks to the American Rescue Plan Act, this credit was updated for tax year 2021.
 The age limit has been increased, now enabling those who are 17 years old by the last day of the tax year to qualify for the credit.
-The credit is now worth up to $3,000 for children who are 6 through 17 years old, and up to $3,600 for children who are under age 6.
+The credit is now worth up to $3,000 for children ages six through 17 and up to $3,600 for children who are under age six.